Power Rankings: Big final week for the ACC

 We're getting ahead of ourselves, though.
 There was a similar debate last week after Tennessee lost at LSU, but the fourth 1-seed is completely up for grabs right now.
 Following the Volunteers' win over Kentucky on Saturday, we kept the Wildcats at No. 4.
 After a closer look, however, John Calipari's team drops in the rankings.

 North Carolina has quietly compiled a terrific résumé.
-The Tar Heels are strong in the NET and sit in the top five at KenPom, Sagarin and in the BPI.
-They have elite strength of schedule numbers and have improved to 8-5 against Quadrant 1 opponents and 14-5 against Quadrants 1 and 2.
+The Tar Heels are strong in the NET and sit in the top five at KenPom, at Sagarin and in the BPI.
+They have elite strength-of-schedule numbers and have improved to 8-5 against Quadrant 1 opponents and 14-5 against Quadrants 1 and 2.
 They're also 10-1 in road games.
 Carolina's pair of wins over Gonzaga and at Duke is unparalleled right now, and the Tar Heels also beat Virginia Tech and Florida State.
 Their worst loss is a neutral-site defeat to Texas back in November.

 Tennessee moved into the top five of the NET after beating Kentucky, but the Volunteers' schedule numbers are not as impressive as those of Carolina.
 The Vols are 7-3 against Quadrant 1 opponents and 12-3 against Quadrants 1 and 2, however, including victories over Gonzaga and Kentucky.
 Their worst loss was also back in November, to Kansas in New York.